openjs-foundation/package-metadata-interoperability-collab-space/README.md

-# package-metadata-interoperability-collab-space
+# package-metadata-interoperability-working-group

-The goal of the Package Metadata Interoperability Collab Space is to improve how JavaScript developers define their packages across the ecosystem.
+The goal of the Package Metadata Interoperability Working Group is to improve how JavaScript developers define their packages across the ecosystem.
 The group is currently working to better understand package.json and how developers use it to define their projects.

 ## Current Initiatives